brianhouse/ART212/projects/2_poetic_sensors/description.md

 - Create a new "feed" called "hall-sensor" and one called "battery"
 - Note your AIO username and AIO key under "My Key"

-Back in Thonny, in the untitled file showing on the interface, paste your credentials, as well as the wifi info:
+Back in Thonny, in a new file (or the untitled file showing on the interface), paste your credentials, as well as the wifi info:
 ```py
 SSID = "LC Wireless"
 PASS = ""